jhrcook/KrasG13SyntheticLethal/README.md

 ## *KRAS* G13D vs *KRAS* G12 vs. WT and target gene mutation {.tabset}

 The next attempt at modeling the data used a standard linear model to estimate the depletion effect given the *KRAS* allele and mutation status of the target gene.
 The model had two covariates, *KRAS* allele and the mutational status of the target gene (binary).
 The alleles were grouped as *KRAS* codon 12, *KRAS* G13D, or WT.
-Only genes that caused a depletion to -0.25 or lower in at least one cell line were used.

 ### Volcano plot of *KRAS* G12 - G13D estimate

-The volcano plot below shows the difference in the estimates for *KRAS* G12 and *KRAS* G13D and the log-transformed BH FDR-adjusted p-value (q-value) of the model.
+The volcano plot below shows the difference in the estimates for *KRAS* G12 and *KRAS* G13D and the log-transformed q-value of the model.
 The labeled genes had a model q-value less than 0.20 and a difference in estimate of magnitude greater than 0.2.
 The points to the left (blue) had a stronger depletion effect in *KRAS* G12 mutants where the points to the right (red) had a stronger depletion effect in *KRAS* G13D.

 ![](images/linear_model/model1_DiffEstimateVolcano_plot.png)

-The genes with very low model q-values but little difference between *KRAS* G12 and G13D estimates (middle of the x-axis and high on the y-axis) were likely highly predicted by the WT covariate (i.e. the gene effect did not change much according to the *KRAS* allele) or mutational status.

 ### Genes with increased depletion with *KRAS* G13D